noahehall/theBookOfNoah/linux/cmdline.md

   - Process list w/out subshell: cmd list must end with a semicolon
     - { cmd1 && cmd2; cmd3; }
   - Background mode: allows the cmd to be processed in a subshell while releasing the CLI back to the user
+    - STDOUT and STDERR will still display on the terminal monitor
+      - you sbhould redirect!!!!
+    - the background job is still associated with the terminal session!
+      - if the terminal session ends, the background job ends as well!!!
-    - cmd1& `its the & that forces background mode`
+    - `cmd1&` its the & that forces background mode
       - Returns the job number and the PID of the process
     - Co-processing: spawns a subshell in background mode and executes a command within that subshell
       - coproc: spawns a subshell in background mode(job) and runs CMD in that subshell; returning the background job number and the PID